 It's easy to while away a morning or afternoon meandering through these gardens nestled among the vineyards in Dry Creek Valley.
 Immerse yourself in hundreds of rose varieties, and stroll the Rose Allée featuring eight huge rose-covered arches.

-Due to family circumstances, there will be no classic perfume rose harvest tours offered in 2018 (returning in 2019), but the Deluxe Gourmet Perfume Rose Harvest Tour (May 19 and 20, by reservation only, $75) offers the ultimate rose garden experience with a delicious rose-infused “tea” menu; an “insider” version of the traditional Classic Perfume Tour; re-creations of the scents enjoyed by Marie Antoinette, Napoleon Bonaparte, and Cleopatra VII; and viewing the collection of antique purse-sized perfume atomizers.
+The Deluxe Gourmet Perfume Rose Harvest Tour in May offers the ultimate rose garden experience with a delicious rose-infused “tea” menu; an “insider” version of the traditional Classic Perfume Tour; re-creations of the scents enjoyed by Marie Antoinette, Napoleon Bonaparte, and Cleopatra VII; and viewing the collection of antique purse-sized perfume atomizers.

-You can see special demonstrations at the “Happy Rose Garden How-to” or “Fragrant Roses to Fill Your Senses,” and take docent-led tours of “Glorius Irises, Bedazzlers of Spring."
+You can see special demonstrations like the “Happy Rose Garden How-to” or “Fragrant Roses to Fill Your Senses,” and take docent-led tours of “Glorious Irises, Bedazzlers of Spring."
 Moms are in for a special treat on Mother’s Day at the “Mother’s Day Open Garden.”
 Check the company's calendar of events for more details.